You are here

-Death and serious injury from road crashes is preventable if crash energies are managed so that they do not exceed human tolerances for serious and fatal injury and through effective, results-focused and resourced road safety management.
+- Death and serious injury from road crashes is preventable if crash energies are managed so that they do not exceed human tolerances for serious and fatal injury and this is accomplished with effective, results-focused and resourced road safety management.

-The Safe System goal and strategy focus on providing a road traffic system free from death and serious injury.
-It does this by addressing unintentional error and human vulnerabilities.
+- The Safe System goals and strategies focus on providing a road traffic system free from death and serious injury.

-The Safe System guides the planning, design and management of the operation and use of the road traffic system so as to provide safety in spite of human fallibility.
+- The Safe System guides the planning, design, management, operation and use of the road traffic system so as to provide safety in spite of human fallibility.
 It places a shared accountability across all elements of the system.

 - Preventing road trauma on public roads and in the course of work is a core responsibility for government, its agencies and employers and requires shared responsibility and leadership.